Wrong Side of the Tracks (TV series): Production

-Created by Aitor Gabilondo and David Bermejo, Entrevías is a co-production by Mediaset España and Alea Media.
+Created by David Bermejo, Entrevías is a co-production by Mediaset España and Alea Media.
 Jordi Terradas, Patricia Trueba, Víctor Pedreira and Natxo López comprised the writing team.

 José Coronado, Luis Zahera, Nona Sobo and Felipe Londoño were announced in lead roles, as an army veteran store owner, a morally ambiguous policeman, the store owner's visiting teenaged granddaughter and her local boyfriend, respectively.

 Mediaset España reported the beginning of filming on 5 February 2021.
 The filming crew worked in Villaverde Alto, and the exterior of the Church of San Andrés was used as a shooting location.

 In November 2022, the series was renewed for a third season, with Natalia Dicenta, Michelle Calvó, Óscar Higares, and Álex Medina announced as cast additions.

 Release

 Mediaset España scheduled a 1 February 2022 premiere date on Telecinco.
 Telecinco decided on the run to air the two filmed seasons in a row.
 After several series earning poor ratings in their linear run on Telecinco, Wrong Side of the Tracks proved to be an emphatic audience success for the channel.
 The 16-episode broadcasting run ended on 17 May 2022 with the airing of the finale, drawing an audience of near 1.9 million viewers in prime time.
 The second season of Wrong Side of the Tracks was released by Netflix on 1 March 2023.
+Episode one of season three was pre-screened at the Cádiz-based South International Series Festival on 7 October 2023.